-Moving beyond image-to-image predictions, Kim and Durlofsky [citation] developed a convolutional-recurrent proxy for image-to-series forecasting and discussed its advantages for closed-loop reservoir management under geologic uncertainty.
+Moving beyond image-to-image predictions, Kim and Durlofsky [citation] develope a convolutional-recurrent proxy for image-to-series forecasting and discuss its advantages for closed-loop reservoir management under geologic uncertainty.
 This method moves beyond the image-to-image forecasting and exploits a spatiotemporal latent space in the encoder-decoder neural network architecture to obtain well flow rates and pressures over time from a static geologic realization.
 The image-to-series formulation can still be an even- or over-determined estimation problem, where we have equal or more inputs than outputs.
-Furthermore, Tang et al. [citation] and Jiang and Durlofsky [citation] developed a recurrent residual U-net (R-U-net) proxy for the prediction of dynamic pressure- and saturation-over-time from uncertain geologic realizations.
-This method aim to obtain dynamic response states over time from a single static input.
+Furthermore, Tang et al. [citation] and Jiang and Durlofsky [citation] develope a recurrent residual U-net (R-U-net) proxy for the prediction of dynamic pressure- and saturation-over-time from uncertain geologic realizations.
+These methods aim to obtain dynamic response states over time from a single static input.
 This proxy is formulated as a more interesting under-determined estimation problem, where the number of input features is a fraction of the number of output parameters.
 However, the recurrent R-U-net proxy is limited by the fact that only the latent space receives spatiotemporal processing, while the model reconstruction is done via time-distributed deconvolutions, treating time as an additional “spatial” dimension, and not fully exploiting the spatiotemporal relations in the data and latent space as an image-to-video forecasting formulation.

 The problem of image-to-video forecasting has been approached previously by researchers in the field of computer vision.
-Iliadis et al. [citation] were the first to develop a deep learning-based framework for video compressive sensing to reconstruct a video sequence from a single measured frame using a deep fully-connected neural network, or artificial neural network (ANN).
+Iliadis et al. [citation] are the first to develop a deep learning-based framework for video compressive sensing to reconstruct a video sequence from a single measured frame using a deep fully-connected neural network, or artificial neural network (ANN).
 Despite excellent accuracy in the video predictions, this method is still limited by time-distributed fully-connected layers in the encoder and decoder portions of the network, thus not exploiting the spatiotemporal relationships in the data.
-Xu and Ren [citation] developed a three-part encoder-recurrent-decoder network for video reconstruction from the estimated motion fields of the encoded frames.
+Xu and Ren [citation] develope a three-part encoder-recurrent-decoder network for video reconstruction from the estimated motion fields of the encoded frames.
 The implementation is similar to that of Tang et al. [citation] and Jiang and Durlofsky [citation] in that it applies a recurrent update in the latent space but relies on time-distributed deconvolutions for the video frames reconstruction.
-Dorkenwald et al. [citation] developed a conditional invertible neural network (cINN) as a bijective mapping between image and video domains using a dynamic latent representation.
+Dorkenwald et al. [citation] develope a conditional invertible neural network (cINN) as a bijective mapping between image and video domains using a dynamic latent representation.
 The cINN architecture allowed for video-to-image and image-to-video predictions, proving possible the generation of video frames from a static input image.
 Finally, Holynski et al. [citation] implemented the idea of Eulerian motion fields to define the moving portions of an image and thus were the able to accurately reconstruct a series of video frames from a static image using a spatiotemporal latent space parameterization.
 These advancements in the field of computer vision and video compressed sensing serve as a foundation for our image-to-video spatiotemporal proxy model.